tmclnk/opa-hierarchy-example/README.md

 - Push or pull data into the agent.
 - Implementation of the data store is loosely coupled to the OPA interfaces.
 - Use a separate identity provider, or not.
 OPA doesn't care.

-## Philosophy

-We don't have an explicit `deny` as a value (at least, within the innards of the system - we could add a top-level default).
-This is because as we search the user's roles, we are looking for explicit permissions and accumulating them as we go.
-One could read "deny" as an explicit override, rather than simply _not_ having the permission.

-This is debatable, but it's what I did here.

 ## Related Links